-Note that the negation $ p^\bot$ does not say ``$p$ is not true'', but rather ``$p$ is false!''.
-(In jargon: we have a choice negation, rather than an exclusion negation.)\footnote{All propositions thus are of the form $\mathrm{Prob}_{|\psi\rangle}(a\epsilon\Delta)=\lambda$, where $\lambda$ is $0$ or $1$.
+Note that the negation $p^\bot$ does not mean ``$p$ is not true'', but rather ``$p$ is false!''
+(In jargon: we have a choice negation, rather than an exclusion negation.)\footnote{All propositions are thus of the form $\mathrm{Prob}_{|\psi\rangle}(a\in\Delta)=\lambda$, where $\lambda$ is $0$ or $1$.
 Other probabilities are not included in the logic.
-One might argue that this makes this quantum logic a bit crude, as propositions with other values for $\lambda$ would be just as valid from an operational point of view.
-However, there still is no consensus as to how to include propositions of this form in the logic. \cite{redqua}} We see that pure states do not define morphisms $\Pi(\A)\ra{}\{0,1\}$, as one might expect from experience with classical mechanics\footnote{Indeed, there pure states define a homomorphism of complete Boolean algebras from the logic to the two-value Boolean algebra.}.
+One might argue that this makes this quantum logic somewhat crude, as propositions with other values for $\lambda$ would be just as valid from an operational point of view.
+However, there is still no consensus on how to include propositions of this form in the logic. \cite{redqua}} We see that pure states do not define morphisms $\Pi(\A)\ra{}\{0,1\}$, as one might expect from experience with classical mechanics\footnote{Indeed, there, pure states define a homomorphism of complete Boolean algebras from the logic to the two-valued Boolean algebra.}.
 Some propositions are neither true nor false for a state $|\psi\rangle$.
-We will later see that even more is true: even if we replace $\{0,1\}$ by some other Boolean algebra (or a general distributive lattice, for that matter) and lower our expectations we still can't assign truth values to the propositions.
+We will later see that even more is true: even if we replace $\{0,1\}$ by some other Boolean algebra (or a general distributive lattice, for that matter) and lower our expectations, we still cannot assign truth values to the propositions.
 (Jargon: quantum logic fails to admit Boolean-valued models.)
 We see that an ignorance interpretation of quantum probabilities is an unacceptable point of view.
 (See theorem \ref{thm:koclog}.)
 Surprisingly, quantum logic does satisfy the law of the excluded middle: $p\vee p^\bot=\top$.